How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Additional Results for DenseNet-type CNNs/MLPs

 \subsection{Impact of Varying NN-Density}

+NN-Density ($\rho_{avg}$) is defined as the average cell-density ($\rho_c$, see Definition~\ref{cellDensityDef}) across all cells in a DNN.
 As a baseline, we show that NN-Density cannot predict the accuracy of models with different depths.
 We train different deep networks with varying NN-Density (see Table~\ref{expAll} models in Appendix~\ref{appExpDetails}).
 Fig.~\ref{avd2} shows that shallower models with higher density can reach accuracy comparable to deeper models with lower density (which is quite reasonable since the shallower models are more densely connected compared to deeper networks, thereby promoting more effective information flow in shallower CNNs despite having significantly fewer parameters).
 However, NN-Density alone does not identify models (with different sizes/compute) that achieve similar accuracy: CNNs with different depths achieve comparable test accuracies at different NN-Density values (\textit{e.g.}, although a 31-layer model with $\rho_{avg}=0.3$ performs close to 64-layer model with $\rho_{avg}=0.1$, a 49-layer model with $\rho_{avg}=0.2$ already outperforms the test accuracy of the above 64-layer model; see models P, Q, R in Fig.~\ref{avd2}).
 Therefore, NN-Density alone is not sufficient.